-Why Do I Need a Last Will & Testament?
+Do I Need a Will?

-A Last Will & Testament will make things easier on your loved ones upon your passing.
-This gives your loved ones simple and very direct guidance as to your wishes.
-It can be very hard and stressful on your loved ones to have to try to make these decisions while also grieving your loss.
-Further, having a Will drawn up helps alleviate tension between family members.
-If your wishes are drawn up and are clear to your loved ones, then there is nothing to argue about or cause conflict.
+Most likely, the answer is yes.
+A Last Will & Testament will make things easier for your loved ones when you pass away.
+And it will give your loved ones simple, direct guidance as to your wishes.
+It can be tough and stressful for your loved ones to have to try to make these important decisions while also grieving your loss.
+Further, having a Will drawn up will help alleviate tension between your family members.
+If your wishes are written in a clear, legal manner, you’ve eased their burden and left no cause for conflict.